Bowel problems towards the end of life

 Diarrhoea

 If you have diarrhoea, try to keep your bottom clean using wipes or damp cotton wool.
 Wash the area using gentle soap and water, and pat dry.
-Wear cotton underwear and loose-fitting clothes.
-If your bottom is sore, your doctor or nurse may be able to recommend a cream to use.
-Try to drink plenty of fluids so you don’t get dehydrated.
+Wear cotton underwear and loose fitting clothes.
+If your bottom is sore, your doctor or nurse may recommend a cream to use.

 Dehydration

-If you are dehydrated you might have dark coloured pee, headaches, feel thirsty, and feel dizzy or light headed.
-Speak to your doctor or nurse if you think you might be dehydrated, or if you have diarrhoea and have any of these signs.
+If you are dehydrated you might have dark pee, headaches, feel thirsty, and feel dizzy or light headed.
+Speak to your doctor or nurse if you think you might be dehydrated, or if you have diarrhoea or are vomiting and have any of these signs.
 They may be able to treat the dehydration, or help you get more fluids if you are not drinking as much as you normally would.

 Steatorrhoea